Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 There are many things wrong with the above statement.

-I really don’t even know where to start, to be honest… but to be clear, that’s not how any of that works.
+Honestly, I don’t know where to start, but to be clear, that’s not how any of that works.
+That being said…

 Florida Surgeon General Joseph Ladapo is possibly up for a major health position.